AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_send_push_notification.md

 }
 ```

-2. The push fails because the push-related information (like the push token or certificate) is not bound with the device:
+2. When a third-party push service is used, the push fails because the push-related information (like the push token or certificate) is not bound with the device:

 ```json
 {